Soul Food

 Sacrifice

 Sacrifice is an ancient religious ritual.
 It is practiced by the religion of Militarism.
-Throughout history, Militarists have practiced blood sacrifice on animals but also on human subjects (War is the most routine example).
+Throughout history, Militarists have practiced blood sacrifice on animals but also on human subjects.
+War is the most common example of the ritual.
 Jesus never practiced sacrifice rituals.
 He never shed the blood of any human being.
-He certainly never taught that sacrificing any … Continue reading “Sacrifice”
+He certainly never taught … Continue reading “Sacrifice”